cran/OptM/README.md

 # Version History
+- Version 0.1.5, 2021/7/9
+  * Added capability to work with OrientAGraph output.
+Thanks Cui Wang!
+- Version 0.1.4, 2019/7/1
+  * Fixed typos
+  * Squashed a plotting bug (changed Y axis labels to horizontal)
+  * Added 'ignore' parameter for when running Treemix with preset or fixed migration edges or input tree.
 - Version 0.1.3, 2019/4/23
   * The read.treemix function now searches for all treemix input files, and the specially formatted _stem_ is no longer required.
 Thanks Jie Zhong!!!
 - Version 0.1.2, 2019/3/1